-This account pertains to miscellaneous income in 2014 and 2012 arising from the reversal of provisions for rework amounting to P335,718 and P108,559, respectively, as management believes that the related expenditures will no longer be incurred.
-There was no reversal of provisions for rework in 2013.
+This account pertains to miscellaneous income in 2014 arising from the reversal of provisions for rework amounting to P0.3 million as management believes that the related expenditures will no longer be incurred.
+There was no reversal of provisions for rework in 2015 and 2013.